 - i.
-See supra Part III.B.2; ¶ 56.1. - 65.2.
-In the first half of 1995, Microsoft and other industry participants expected posed by Netscape's browser by convincing Netscape not to make its browser available as an alternative platform for Internet software development on Windows 95.
-Indeed, convincing primary goal for its negotiations with Netscape.
+See supra Part III.B.2.; ¶ 56.1. - 65.2.
+In the first half of 1995, Microsoft and other industry participants expected that by Netscape's browser by convincing Netscape not to make its browser available as an alternative platform for Internet software development on Windows 95.
+Indeed, convincing Netscape not to offer a competitive, platform-level browser on Windows 95 was Microsoft's primary goal for its negotiations with Netscape.